harikrish/harikrish.github.io/_posts/2017-03-25-create-objects-in-javascript.markdown

 layout: post
 title:  "Different ways of creating Objects in JavaScript"
 date:   2017-03-25 09:47:39 -0700
-categories: OOP javascript
+categories: JavaScript
 ---

+Explained below are some of the different ways of creating Objects in JavaScript.

-- Objects created with syntax constructs
+- Objects created with syntax constructs (Object Literal Notation)

 {% highlight javascript %}